thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

    title: "Route resolver class"
 ---

-Not long ago, we've written about [Navigation Guards](/angular/2016/07/18/guards-in-angular-2.html) and how they let us control the navigation flow of our application's users.
+Not long ago, we wrote about [Navigation Guards](/angular/2016/07/18/guards-in-angular-2.html) and how they let us control the navigation flow of our application's users.
 Guards like `CanActivate`, `CanDeactivate` and `CanLoad` are great when it comes to taking the decision if a user is allowed to activate a certain route, leaving a certain route, or even asynchronously loading a route.

 However, one thing that these guards don't allow us to do, is to ensure that certain data is loaded before a route is actually activated.
 For example, in a contacts application where we're able to click on a contact to view a contact's details, the contact data should've been loaded before the component we're routing to is instantiated, otherwise we might end up with a UI that already renders its view and a few moments later, the actual data arrives (of course, there are many ways to get around this). **Route resolvers** allow us to do exactly that and in this article we're going to explore how they work!